grislyeye/three-meet/pages/classes/wise.md

 ### Miracles

-You can perform one of the miracles below once per rest.
+You can perform the miracles below.
 Each miracle takes an action to perform.
+Roll your **Wise**.

 #### Miracle: Halo